 It is not uncommon that these bags are used for more than one trip.
 Typically bags that are to be used more than once will have design features (greater capacity ratings, support strapping or reinforcements, etc.) to ensure a safe design.
 The bags must also be well maintained and inspected to avoid issues as they are filled and discharged multiple times.
 Checking for closed discharge spouts, holes, rips in seams, worn or abraded lift loops are just a few of the items to monitor.

 As mentioned at the top of this article, FIBC’s are one of the safest and more efficient ways to handle semi-bulk materials.
 In general you must consider the costs of workmen’s comp claims, wrongful death suits, OHSA fines, and Insurance Carrier premium increases when selecting equipment and training employees on its use.
-With proper precautions, you can provide a safe working environment for operators, workers, and visitors.
-There are many other resources available online and through your bag or equipment supplier.

 Sources used and resources for additional information